The

 The Inclusion Ready subsidy must be spent to improve access and participation for

 all children, including those with diverse backgrounds or additional needs.
-Funding must be spent on programs, resources, equipment, educational materials, professional development, or visiting partners or specialists.
+Funding must be spent on:

 Inclusion subsidy financial obligations